pytorch/xla/.github/ci.md

 The best way to reproduce failures in the CI is to use the recommended container configuration in `.devcontainer`.
 These use identical images/environments as the CI.

 If you cannot reproduce the failure or need to inspect the package built in a CI run, you can download the `torch-xla-wheels` artifact for that run, [either locally in your web browser or remotely with the `gh` CLI tool](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
 C++ tests in particular can be quite slow to build.
 If you need to re-run these yourself, download the `cpp-test-bin` artifact.
+You'll have to set some additional environment variables for these to load the correct `torch` and plugin binaries, so you should copy the variables we set in `_test.yml` before runnign them.

 ### Generating docs